kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Perhaps only one man can do this effectively over long periods because switching this role would cause excessive anxiety in a target.
 - I believe this man made me feel safe - albeit unconsciously - in an extremely unsafe environment and that this had unusual repercussions no-one was expecting.
 - I suspect after many hundreds if not thousands of years of switcheroo and it's concomitants on women and children, they found that without a "caretaker", as it were, the whole thing was over much sooner due to the devastating psycho-emotional effects of sexual trauma.
-- Something unexpected happened between myself and this man early on.
+- Yet something unexpected happened between myself and this man early on.
-- I thought the tears were when he changed his mind about his grim purpose but now I believe it was much earlier than that.
+- I thought the tears were when he changed his mind about his grim purpose, but now I believe it was much earlier than that.
+- Perhaps such a change of mind leaves men sane and desperate to escape porn-hell.
-- Since then he has been helping me, mostly without my conscious awareness, and more recently with more direct communication online and by drip feeding me information about murder victims and switcheroo rape-gang identities.
+- Since he changed his mind, whenever that was, he has been helping me silently - mostly without my conscious awareness but more recently with more direct communication online and by drip feeding me information about murder victims and switcheroo rape-gang identities.
 - Interestingly, the gangs were never able to effect their switcheroo-scam on me fully because "feeling/felt sense" is the way I understand the world, and so I never mistook any of the brutes for anything else but brutes.
 - But since probably around March 2023, there was something other than brute in my experiences; something very tender, very difficult to describe or comprehend, something very loving and perfect, and I believe this is what cured me completely of depression.
 - I believe today that God spoke through me directly to this man; through my books, and my notes, and my ideas, and maybe even through my online rants, and he listened.